Set Worthy Goals

 5. Relationships

 (Probably an important side note here: there’s a difference between a goal and a hobby.
 People confuse goals with how they sometimes decide to spend their time.
 Do not.
 A hobby is something you practice regardless of your level of skill or progress merely for your enjoyment of it.
 You have permission to be bad – forever.
 There is literally no goal.
 You’re simply doing the thing.
 You can attempt to get better at it, but that can erode the permission it gives you to do something that does not require you to excel.
-So, make sure you have room for those and distinguish them from goals.)
+So, make sure you have room for those and distinguish them from goals.
+As an example, you may love cooking, perhaps to make friends or family happy, it doesn’t matter.
+It also doesn’t mean you have to Masterchef everything or try to figure out how to monetize it.
+That’s a possible way to ruin something you love.)

 Growth